 Influenza viruses have since been carefully mapped, with their characteristics, evolution and ecology.
-While influenza type B is almost exclusively found in humans, influenza virus type A is found in other animals, particularly in birds which live on or around water.
+While influenza type B is almost exclusively found in humans, influenza virus type A is found in other animals, particularly in aquatic birds.
 Influenza A is further divided into many subtypes that have different surface molecules.
 Immunity against one subtype does not protect much against a virus of a different subtype.
 Two main lineages of influenza B circulates, called B-Victoria and B-Yamagata.

 Droplet and contact transmission

-Influenza is transmitted if droplets are inhaled when infected people cough or sneeze, known as droplet transmission.
-It is possible to be infected by direct contact and in some cases the virus can remain airborne for a little longer than with droplet transmission.
-The incubation period from infection to symptoms is usually two days, but this can vary from one to three days.
-A person is infectious some hours before onset of symptoms and for three to five days afterwards.
+The incubation period from infection to symptoms is usually two days, but this can vary from one to four days.
+A person is infectious from the day before symptoms appear and for three to five days afterwards.
 The relatively high infection rate means that epidemics can develop rather quickly.

 After being ill with one influenza virus strain, immunity against that strain usually lasts for many years.
 Cross immunity to similar strains is also possible.
 The ability to develop immunity varies with age.